July 7, 2020

 The California Consumer Privacy Act of 2018

-The CCPA is sometimes called California’s version of the EU General Data Protection Regulation (GDPR).
-While the CCPA’s scope is not as extensive as that of the GDPR, compliance with the CCPA has been complicated by its drafting.
-According to stories in the data protection media, the CCPA was drafted in approximately 4-6 days, in contrast to the GDPR’s drafting and debate lasting some 4-5 years.
-The result was a statute that is difficult to parse and requires significant effort to assemble a cohesive regulatory picture.
+The California Consumer Privacy Act of 2018 (CCPA) is sometimes called California’s version of the EU General Data Protection Regulation (GDPR).
+While the CCPA’s scope is not as extensive as that of the GDPR, compliance with the CCPA has been challenging for companies.
+The statute is densely written, with numerous internal cross-references, and overall is difficult to parse.
+Some important concepts, such the nature of a “sale,” are given to different interpretations.
+The result is a statute that requires significant effort to comply with.

 What companies should pay attention to in the CCPA: